Learn about the Geometry of Motion in an Open Seminar organized by us. Want to Join or learn more? Get all the information here.

 Try this beautiful problem from Geometry: Area of region from AMC-10A, 2007, Problem-24.
 You may use sequential hints to solve the problem.

-Try this beautiful problem from Geometry: circular cylinder from AMC-10A, 2001.
-You may use sequential hints to solve the problem.
+Try this problem on Rotational Motion from National Standard Examination in Physics, NSEP 2015.
+You may use sequential hints to solve it.

-Try this beautiful problem from algebra, based on algebraic equations from AMC-10A, 2001.
-You may use sequential hints to solve the problem.
+Try this beautiful Problem based on Divisibility Rule from Math Kangaroo (Benjamin) 2020.
+You may use sequential hints to solve it.